LabeliaLabs/distributed-learning-contributivity/README.md

 ### Run an experiment

-#### Using the code files
+#### Using this library

-1. Define your mock scenario(s) in `config.yml` by changing the values of the suggested parameters of the 2 example scenarios (you can browse more available parameters in section [Config file parameters](#config-file-parameters) below).
+1. Define your mock scenario(s) in the `config.yml` file by changing the values of the suggested parameters of the 2 example scenarios (you can browse more available parameters in section [Config file parameters](#config-file-parameters) below).
 For example:

     ```yaml
     experiment_name: my_custom_experiment